cfirmo33/cabify-challenge/go/README.md

 ## Solution and design

-The proposed challenge was clearly focused on showing how the concurrency primitives of Go can be used, particularly gorutines and channels.
+The proposed challenge was clearly focused on showing how the concurrency primitives of Go can be used, particularly goroutines and channels.
 This solution is based on modelling the different pricing policies defined in the `pricing.go` source file.
 First, a common interface `PriceCalculator` is defined to handle the price policies polymorphically.
 After that, a set